 Curator of the Anthropocene

-Nicole Heller is a Museum Fellow and Curator of the Anthropocene for Carnegie Museum of Natural History.
+Nicole Heller is Curator of Anthropocene Studies for Carnegie Museum of Natural History.
+She is a transdisciplinary professional focused on improving cultural and ecological sustainability.
 Heller received her Ph.D. from Stanford University in Biological Sciences in 2005, and a B.A. from Princeton University in Ecology and Evolutionary Biology in 1995.
 She conducted postdoctoral research in the Environmental Studies Department at University of California, Santa Cruz.

-Heller’s primary research is concerned with the challenge of promoting biodiversity in the face of global changes associated with the Anthropocene, including climate change, species introductions, habitat loss, and other forms of human-driven alterations of ecosystems.
+Heller’s primary research is concerned with understanding and promoting biological diversity in the face of global changes associated with the Anthropocene.
 Heller’s dissertation research focused on the ecology of a globally dispersed ant: the Argentine ant.
-Her work shed light on their social organization and interactions with climate, and how these factors combine to determine the ants' rate of spread and impact on ecological communities.
+Her work shed light on their social organization and interactions with climate and human systems, and how these factors combine to determine the ants' rate of spread and impact.

 Heller is an affiliated researcher with the Terrestrial Biodiversity and Climate Change Collaborative, Resilient Silicon Valley, Switzer Foundation, and the Amah Mutsun Land Trust.
 Prior to joining Carnegie Museum of Natural History, Heller served as the Director of Conservation Science at Peninsula Open Space Trust; the Climate Adaptation Scientist at Pepperwood's Dwight Center for Conservation Science; and a Research Scientist at Climate Central.
 She has also held Visiting Assistant Professor appointments at Duke University and Franklin & Marshall College.

-Heller’s secondary focus of research and practice is on effective communication about environmental challenges.
+Heller’s secondary focus of research and practice is about creative, effective environmental communication.
 She was awarded a Google Science Communication Fellowship for this work.
-While at Climate Central, Heller was the lead scientist on a variety of climate-change media investigations, which included a series aired on the PBS NewsHour.
-At Duke University, Heller directed an Art and Science Initiative that included curating an art exhibit; this also doubled as a psychology laboratory to experiment with how message-framing and imagery influenced people’s memory and engagement.
-In addition, Heller has collaborated with a variety of artists on projects that explore climate-change social action, supported by Invoking the Pause.
-Her research has been published in academic and popular presses.
+At the science and news organization Climate Central, Heller was the lead scientist on a variety of climate-change media investigations, which included a series aired on the PBS NewsHour.
+At Duke University, Heller directed an Art and Science Initiative that included curating an art exhibit “Re-imagining Nature”; this doubled as a psychology laboratory to experiment with how message-framing and imagery influenced people’s memory and engagement with the exhibition.
+In addition, Heller has collaborated with artists in variety of projects that seek to instigate social change.
+This work has been supported by Invoking the Pause.
+At the museum, Heller is collaborating with designers, learning scientists, artists, and anthropologists to develop participatory, empowering informal science education and community engagements for grappling with and responding to the challenge of the Anthropocene.

 Keeley, A., Basson, G., Cameron, D.R., Heller, N.E, Huber, P., Schloss, C., Thorne, J. and Merenlender, A. (2018).
 Making habitat connectivity a reality.
 Conservation Biology.
 10.1111/cobi.13158.